baagaard-usgs/spatialdata/docs/user/file-formats/simple-grid.md

-  num-x = 3 // Number of locations along x coordinate direction num-y = 1 // Number of locations along y coordinate direction num-z = 2 // Number of locations along z coordinate direction space-dim = 3 // Spatial dimension in which data resides
+  num-x = 3 // Number of locations along x coordinate direction num-y = 1 // Number of locations along y coordinate direction num-z = 2 // Number of locations along z coordinate direction

   // Specify the coordinate system associated with the
   // coordinates of the locations where data is given